tomfordweb/homelab-playbooks/README.md

 If you need to update the template list, pass this argument on build

+Please note: This will destroy and recreate the containers...things such as IP addresses assigned by DHCP may change.

 ```
 docker-compose run ansible homelab.yml --extra-vars "update_templates=yes"
 ```